 On this episode I had Allan Santos, a bass player who I was introduced to through our mutual friend and fellow podcaster Jason Heath (who we talk about on the episode- see link to the post we talked about below) and when I heard about his interesting career evolution, I had to have him on the show… Allan is a bass player who went into teaching yoga and afterwards became a life coach.
 He tells the story about how a big change in his personal life was the tipping point for him to start exploring other options in his career.
 Often times that’s how it happens, and Allan shares his whole story.
 After yoga he went into life coaching, and we talked all about what that was like to change gears in his career and all that goes into starting a new business.
 We dove into finding meaning in your life as a musician, as well as commonly held beliefs about money by musicians and artists and how it affects your life--- and how your comfort zone can actually be not such a great place to hang out in for too long… and a lot more!
 Stay tuned.

 The post we talked about on the podcast:

 Allan's Facebook page:

 Join the conversation about this episode on the CC Facebook Group page:

-On today's Fireside Chat we dove into a topic that I wrote about earlier in the week that I dubbed Old School Abuse- when a teacher's style is abusive, which includes yelling and a demeaning tone.
+On today's Fireside Chat we dive into a topic that I wrote about earlier in the week that I dubbed Old School Abuse- when a teacher's style is abusive, which includes yelling and a demeaning tone.
 It is truly an unacceptable approach and we aim to out it here at Crushing Classical with hopes that it no longer continues.
 If more students can recognize in the moment that they do not have to endure this kind of treatment, it can stop.
-And going through it can teach you something about how you handle situations- it certainly did for me, and we talked about it in-depth on this episode.
-Later in the episode we discussed branding and also what it means to really stand up for something (or yourself) and how that actually looks on a day-to-day basis.
+And going through it can teach you something about how you handle situations- it certainly did for me, and we talk about it in-depth on this episode.
+Later in the episode we discuss branding and also what it means to really stand up for something (or yourself) and how that actually looks on a day-to-day basis.